Anupam-pandey/web_crawler_project/docs/part_3_implementation_plan.md

 ### Production-Scale Anti-Bot Solutions

-For a billion-scale URL processing system, we recommend these enterprise-grade solutions:
+For a billion-scale URL processing system, I recommend these enterprise-grade solutions:

 1. **IP Infrastructure**
    - Implement a large proxy farm with rotating IPs